cyphar/heisig-rtk-index/README.md

 the `collections.media` folder of the zip file into your Anki `collections.media` folder.

-If you wish to make use of a more minimal set of Kanji to learn (~1000), you can instead import the `INDEX_MINIMAL.csv` file instead of `INDEX_VOL1.csv`.
+If you wish to make use of a more minimal set of kanji to learn (~1000), you can instead import the `INDEX_MINIMAL.csv` file instead of `INDEX_VOL1.csv`.
-This smaller set of Kanji was taken from the [Refold RRTK list][refold-rrtk] and is intended to only teach the ~1000 most used Kanji in RTK order (in order to allow you to move onto learning Kanji in-context from actual vocabulary more quickly).
+This smaller set of kanji was taken from the [Refold RRTK list][refold-rrtk] and is intended to only teach the ~1000 most used kanji in RTK order (in order to allow you to move onto learning kanji in-context from actual vocabulary more quickly).

 You can use this deck in both "Recognition RTK" (Lazy Kanji) or "Production